DeepDoge/DeepDoge/README.md

-### Hi there 👋
+# Hello, I'm Shiba! 👋

-I'm Shiba, I had the name shiba way way way before it was popular.
+I had the name Shiba way way way before it was popular.

-I code what I wanna code to stop the itching in my brain.<br/>
-I just need to take the stuff out of my brain, so I can stop thinking about it.<br/>
-I'm not good at coding for someone else.<br/>
-I'm not good with deadlines.<br/>
-I just code stuff.<br/>
+I code to satisfy the constant itch in my brain and bring my ideas to life.
+Coding is my way of unleashing my thoughts so they don't consume me.

+I'm not the best at coding for someone else, and deadlines can be a challenge for me.
+I prefer to work on my own projects, where I can let my creativity run wild.

-- 🔭 I’m currently working on "things"
+- 🔭 Currently, I'm working on various projects that intrigue me.
-- 🌱 I’m currently learning "everything"
+- 🌱 I'm constantly learning and expanding my knowledge in every direction.
-- 👯 I’m looking to collaborate on "nothing"
-- 🤔 I’m looking for help with "coding friend"
+- 👯 I'm not actively seeking collaborations at the moment.
+- 🤔 However, I would love to find a coding friend who shares my passion.
-- 💬 Ask me about "[DeepDoge/eternis](https://github.com/DeepDoge/eternis) and [DeepDoge/master-ts](https://github.com/DeepDoge/master-ts)"
+- 💬 Feel free to ask me about my projects [DeepDoge/eternis](https://github.com/DeepDoge/eternis) and [DeepDoge/master-ts](https://github.com/DeepDoge/master-ts).
-- 📫 How to reach me: "discord: nomadshiba"
+- 📫 You can reach me on Discord: nomadshiba.
-- 🍙 Also wanna make my own programming or scripting language [DeepDoge/breeze-script](https://github.com/DeepDoge/breeze-script)
+- 🍙 Additionally, I aspire to create my own programming or scripting language called [DeepDoge/breeze-script](https://github.com/DeepDoge/breeze-script).

-#### How I started to code
+## How I Started Coding

-The reason why I started to code is making an open-world space game as hobby.<br/>
-It happened in the summer before highschool.<br/>
-I have been keep trying to make it since.<br/>
-Started from strach to coding it more than 10 times over the years maybe 20 and everytime it has gotten better.<br/>
-Everytime I have learned more, and since the goal is too big, it made me learn many things.<br/>
-But all of them are private repos for now.<br/>
+My coding journey began with a lofty goal: creating an open-world space game as a hobby.
+This ambition took hold of me during the summer before high school, and I've been tirelessly pursuing it ever since.

+Over the years, I've restarted the project from scratch more times than I can count—perhaps 10, maybe even 20.
+However, with each iteration, my skills have grown, and the game has improved.
+The grandness of the goal has pushed me to learn various aspects of development.

-But I have videos at [Odysee Channel](https://odysee.com/@shibadev:7) and [YouTube Mirror](https://www.youtube.com/channel/UCHuCY46PDzE4PzwIOu4E2EQ)
+Although these projects remain private repositories for now, I have documented my progress on my [Odysee Channel](https://odysee.com/@shibadev:7) and [YouTube Mirror](https://www.youtube.com/channel/UCHuCY46PDzE4PzwIOu4E2EQ).

-*Temporary Donation Address: 0x28454C1Cc17f303695747a014A353F24e5D9B45D*
+Donations address: 0x28454C1Cc17f303695747a014A353F24e5D9B45D

+— Written by ChatGPT